-Pott Shrigley Church School will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).
+(insert school/setting name) will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).

-Staff will ensure the Pott Shrigley Church School designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.
+Staff will ensure the school/setting name designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.